Become a Registered Pet Partners Therapy Animal Team

 6. No Chain in Collars and Leashes: Metal chain is not allowed in collars and leashes.
 It doesn't have the warm, welcoming look Pet Partners would like to project.

-You may also be interested in the answers to these frequently asked questions:
+You may also be interested in these topics:

 Taking Your Therapy Animal to Work With You